kasmaslrn/buy_the_dip/README.md

 **Python**: The primary programming language used for implementing the strategy and conducting analysis.

-**Pandas**: A powerful data manipulation library that simplifies handling and analysing time series data.

 **NumPy**: A library for numerical operations, used for calculations involving arrays and mathematical functions.

 **Matplotlib**: A plotting library used for visualising the results and performance metrics through charts and graphs.